boazbk/crypto/lec_01_introduction.md

 In 1863 Friedrich Kasiski broke the cipher and published the result.
 The idea is that once you guess the length of the cipher, you can reduce the task to breaking a simple substitution cipher which can be done via frequency analysis (can you see why?).
-Confederate generals used Vigenère regularly during the civil war, and their messages were routinely cryptanalzed by Union officers.
+Confederate generals used Vigenère regularly during the civil war, and their messages were routinely cryptanalyzed by Union officers.

 ![Confederate Cipher Disk for implementing the Vigenère cipher](../figure/confederate_cipher_disk.jpg){#tmplabelfig .margin}